 - Immortal HeLa cells have been useful in research because they were one of the first human cell lines to be conveniently grown outside of a person's body.
 However, HeLa cells originally came from a patient's tumor, so its DNA is filled with errors and is very different from normal human DNA.
 Cancer cells might even qualify as a new species -- if researchers can agree on a definition of what "species" is. [url]

 - A platypus is just a weird animal, so it's not at all strange that its genome is weird, too.
-Platypus DNA codes for traits that are mammalian, reptilian and avian -- because the animal itself lays eggs, produces milk for its offspring and unusual sex chromosomes. [url]
+Platypus DNA codes for traits that are mammalian, reptilian and avian -- and the animal itself lays eggs, produces milk for its offspring and has unusual sex chromosomes. [url]

 After you've finished checking out those links, take a look at our Daily Deals